-We’ve covered header bidding, the technology that enables publishers to offer their inventory to multiple ad exchanges simultaneously, many times on this blog before.
+We have already written about header bidding in our earlier blogs.
+It’s a technology that enables publishers to offer their inventory to multiple ad exchanges.
 But we haven’t discussed the header bidding wrappers yet—an essential part of the process.
-First, let’s recap.
+First, let’s have a quick recap.

-Speaking about configuration, that’s where header bidding wrappers come in.
+That’s where header bidding wrappers come in!
 In this post, we’ll discuss what header bidding wrappers are, how they work, and their pros and cons.

 What is a Header Bidding Wrapper?